 How Serious Is A Marijuana Possession Charge?

 Many marijuana crimes are handled as Class B or Class A misdemeanors, depending on the quantity of the drug that was found.
 If convicted of a Class B misdemeanor, you may face up to 180 days in jail, a $2,000 fine, and a suspended driver's license.
 If convicted of a Class A misdemeanor, you may face a full year in jail, a $4,000 fine, and a suspended driver's license.

 The seriousness of Being Charged With Marijuana Edibles

 Unfortunately, especially for college students, the possession of marijuana edibles is often charged as a felony.
 It may be horrifying to learn that marijuana edibles legally purchased in another state may be considered Penalty Group 2 drugs, due to the higher level of THC they contain.
 In addition, the entire weight of the edibles — not the actual percentage of the drug they carry — is used to determine the charge.
 This can lead to a drug conviction that involves a massive fine and a lengthy prison stay.

 Are You Ready To Fight For Your Future?

 You are in a terrifying position and you cannot afford to delay.
 The sooner your defense gets started, the better your chances of a successful outcome.

-If you’re ready to fight back against the charges you face and want an aggressive defense lawyer, make a call to The Maddox Law Firm at 972-373-3635 or use my online contact form.
+If you're ready to fight back against the charges you face and want an aggressive defense lawyer, make a call to Maddox Law at 972-546-2496 or use my online contact form.
 I help clients in Collin County and throughout the surrounding communities.